openlcb/OpenLCB_Single_Thread/README.md

         CEID(channels[7].event0),   CEID(channels[7].event1),  // 8th channel - output, ie consumer
       };
 ```
 In this case, the first four pairs of eventids are producers, and the remaining are consumers.
-The type let's the internal processing schedule eventids produced by this node to be send, and to indetify received eventids as being consumed by this node and therefore passed to the application code.
+The type is used by internal processing to allow eventids produced by this node to be scheduled and send, and to indetify received eventids as being consumed by this node and therefore passed to the application code.

 ## Memory Models:
 Eventids are read from eeprom into event[].
 Their location in EEPROM is held in EIDtab[], see above.